 \subsection{Evaluation on the {\CONLL} data set}

-Next, we tested our models on the {\CONLL} data to assess the performance of our system on the standard data set.
+Finally, we tested our models on the {\CONLL} data to assess the performance of our system on the standard data set.
 Table \ref{table:finalaccuracy} compares our results with those of the top-performing systems on {\CONLL} at the present time.
 We report precision, recall and F1 scores for all three major metrics (MUC, B$^3$ and CEAF$_{\phi_4}$) and mainly focus on the average {\CONLL} F1 scores presented in the last column.
 As showed in Table \ref{table:finalaccuracy}, our model achieved a {\CONLL} score of 76.4\%, which is only 0.2\% lower than the best-reported result at present, achieved by \cite{kantor2019bertee} that use a similar mention representations as our system.
-Although the current state-of-the-art system \cite{joshi2019bert} has a slightly better result than the \newcite{kantor2019bertee} system, it is not directly comparable with our system, as their system is fine-tuned on BERT.
-Also, the \newcite{joshi2019bert} systems need to be trained on GPUs with 32GB memory, which is not available to our group.
-By contrast, our system was trained with a GTX 1080Ti GPU that has an 11GB memory.
+Although the systems by \newcite{joshi2019bert} and \newcite{joshi2019spanbert} have better results than the \newcite{kantor2019bertee} system, it is not directly comparable with our system, as their systems are fine-tuned on BERT.
+Such systems need to be trained on GPUs with 32GB memory, which are not available to our group.
+By contrast, our system was trained with a GTX 1080Ti GPU with an 11GB memory.